 Later, Zwick said, “I believe this gift will energize the college’s ambitions.
 With a relatively new dean, and a new president coming in, now is the time to act.”

-For more information on supporting the College of Agriculture and Natural Resources, please contact the Foundation's development department.
+For more information on supporting the College of Agriculture, Health and Natural Resources, please contact the Foundation's development department.